Our Facility

 Computer workstations are available for data analysis.
 Instrument computers can also be used for data analysis, but data acquisition takes precedence over data analysis.

 A centralized flow cytometry server is available for downloading data off of the instruments.
-The server link is available on the desktop of each computer.
+The server link is available on each computer.
 Data should be transferred to this location or to the user's own portable drive after completion of an experiment.

 The facility is staffed Monday through Friday from 9 a.m. to 7 p.m.
 After hours or weekend access is permitted for trained UConn Health employees.
 Please contact us with any questions regarding the facility, flow cytometry, or the development of new applications.